sbissantz/rarp/ssh.md

 ---

 It is part of good practice to use SSH.
 That's why we'll set it up here.
-First and foremost, this implies to get an SSH key.
+First and foremost, this implies to get a SSH key.
 But before jumping right into practice, let me motivate the journey a litte bit.

 SSH is an abbreviation for Secure (Socket) Shell.
 The concept is built upon a